frostnova721/animestream/README.md

 ## Introduction

 **animestream** is a project made to stream and download Anime.
 Inspired from parent project [animestream-electron](https://github.com/frostnova721/animestream-electron) which was limited to desktops.
-Just wanted to make an app!
+Just wanted to make an app! btw, this app is **HEAVILY** inspired from saikou (you know what it means!)

+## Installation

+You can download the latest apk file from the [releases](https://github.com/frostnova721/animestream/releases) tab.
+Then install the downloaded apk!

 ## Available Sources

 Currently, you can enjoy anime content from the following sources:

 - **Gogo**
+- **Ryuk**

 ## Known Issues